Formal Communication Channels within Organization

 Formal communication channels are officially sanctioned channels or paths for flow of communication Opens in new window.
-In other words, the designated channels for exchange of messages (including personal instructions, interviews, training programs, letters, memoranda and annual reports) among the various positions in the organization.

 Formal communication channels are in principle, authorized, planned, and regulated by the organization and are directly connected to the official structure or chain of command defined by the organization.

 Consistent with organization's formal structure, there are two major networks or channels by which communication flow, they include:

 - Vertical communication, and

 Vertical communication Opens in new window is the flow of information both up and down the chain of command.
 It involves an exchange of messages between two or more levels in the organizational hierarchy.

 1.1.
 Downward communication